Yue-Zhengyuan/Lectures/README.md

 - Assumes no prior knowledge on the part of the readers
 - Jokes and anecdotes are strictly forbidden to avoid distraction and reduce file size
 - New concepts should be introduced with good motivations
-- Key ingredients in a complex derivation should never be omitted to save labor of new generations of learners, unless the derivation is much less important compared to the result itself
+- Key ingredients in a complex derivation should never be omitted, in order to save labor of new generations of learners, unless the derivation is much less important compared to the result itself
 - Avoid cross-references that breaks the smoothness and continuity of the reading experience

 ## Current Contents